Comparison

 Is SafetyWing or World Nomads cheaper for a long trip? +

 It comes down to how long you are gone and how you travel.
-SafetyWing bills in rolling four-week blocks, so on an open-ended trip the running cost stays predictable and you only pay while you are out — often the cheaper route if you are young, healthy and on the road for months.
-World Nomads quotes one price for a set trip, and it usually costs more per week because it folds in trip cancellation, stronger gear cover and a wide range of adventure activities.
+SafetyWing bills in rolling four-week blocks, so on an open-ended trip the running cost stays predictable and you only pay while you are out, often the cheaper route if you are young, healthy and on the road for months.
+World Nomads quotes one price for a set trip, and it usually costs more per week because it folds trip cancellation, stronger gear cover and a wide range of adventure activities into the base plan.
 Doing a fixed three-week trek?
-World Nomads can be the better deal once you add up everything SafetyWing leaves out.
-For a year of slow travel, SafetyWing tends to win on price.
+World Nomads can be the better deal once you add those up.
+SafetyWing can match some of them, but only by stacking paid add-ons, and for a year of slow travel it still tends to win on price.

 Can I buy either policy after I have already left home? +